The Solution to Ending Your Marriage Without Sacrificing Your Privacy

 What a Confidentiality Agreement Can and Can’t Seal

 A confidentiality agreement seals specific details of your case from the public record, including:

 While the public may still access information regarding when the divorce happened, they will not be able to find any specific details of the matter.

 Confidentiality agreements are an easy addition to divorce cases that can protect your privacy, and consequentially, your career and personal life.
 There is little reason for a court to refuse one.
 Our lawyer will help you understand how to utilize one as you pursue divorce.
-Contact The King Law Firm today for more information.
+Contact Family First Legal Group today for more information.